return42/sphkerneldoc/linux_src_doc/net/sunrpc/xprt_c.rst

 -----------

-Caller must ensure this is atomic with the call to \ :c:func:`xprt_lookup_rqst`\ so should be holding the xprt transport lock.
+Caller must ensure this is atomic with the call to \ :c:func:`xprt_lookup_rqst`\ so should be holding the xprt receive lock.

 .. _`xprt_unpin_rqst`: